 Painter and writer, brother of Theresia Concordia Mengs.
 His early career was at the Dresden court; thereafter he worked principally in Rome and Madrid, notably on the frescoes at the Villa Albani and the Palacio Real respectively.
 As an early exponent of Neo-classicism he produced some impressive classical and religious scenes, though he was most accomplished as a portrait painter.
 Under the influence of Johann Joachim Winckelmann he also wrote some theoretical works, of which the most important is the Gedanken ber die Schenheit und ber den Geschmack in der Malerey (1762).
 Although acclaimed during his lifetime

-Related Paintings of MENGS, Anton Raphael :. | Ferdinand IV, King of Naples | Glory of St Eusebius | Self-Portrait | Maria Luisa of Parma sg |
+Related Paintings of MENGS, Anton Raphael :. | Ferdinand IV, King of Naples | Glory of St Eusebius | Self-Portrait | The Adoration of the Shepherds | Maria Luisa of Parma sg |

 (14 November 1852 - 28 December 1930) was an Italian painter.

 Mancini was born in Rome and showed precocious ability as an artist.
 At the age of twelve, he was admitted to the Institute of Fine Arts in Naples, where he studied under Domenico Morelli (1823-1901), a painter of historical scenes who favored dramatic chiaroscuro and vigorous brushwork, and Filippo Palizzi (1818-1899), a landscape painter.
 Mancini developed quickly under their guidance, and in 1872, he exhibited two paintings at the Paris Salon.